Interactive Segmentation of Radiance Fields: Related Work

-In this work, we use a similar 2D-3D distillation based approach like N3F and DFF but with a focus on fine-grained interactive segmentation.
-Initial works like GrabCut\cite{grabcut} and its variants have utilized positive and negative user strokes to obtain the correct segmented objects.
-Subsequent variants \cite{mask_dino, fbrs} have augmented this by leveraging the deep learning both in the temporal and non-temporal domains.
-We draw inspiration from them and build upon on the proven traditional image, NN and voxel carving techniques \cite{space_carving, guided_filtering} by extending them to the domain of radiance fields.
-We experimentally prove how such simple techniques combined with the appropriate scene representation can improve result quality and fine details while simultaneously being quite intuitive, interpretable and efficient.
+In this work, we use a 2D-3D distillation-based approach similar to N3F and DFF, but focus on fine-grained interactive segmentation.
+Initial works like GrabCut\cite{grabcut} and its variants utilized positive and negative user strokes to obtain the correct segmented objects.
+Subsequent variants \cite{mask_dino, fbrs} have augmented this by leveraging deep learning in the temporal and non-temporal domains.
+NVOS \cite{nvos} follows a 3D variant of GrabCut using the positive and negative strokes for segmentation of scenes represented as RFs and MPI\cite{multi_plane_images} but struggles to produce faithful segmentation while incurring significant performance overhead.
+We draw inspiration from them and build upon the proven methods like semantic features, nearest neighbor matching, and voxel carving techniques \cite{space_carving, guided_filtering} by extending them to radiance fields.
+We experimentally prove how such simple techniques combined with the appropriate scene representation can improve result quality and fine details while simultaneously being quite intuitive, interpretable, and efficient (80$\times$ faster than NVOS). }